qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 we initially only have the main report section.
 The only options for this report section is :guilabel:`Include report header` and :guilabel:`Include report footer`.
-If we enable these options, the header will be included as the first page(s) (individual parts of reports can be multi-page if desired) in the report, and the footer will constitute the last page(s).
+If we enable these options, a header will be included as the first page(s) (individual parts of reports can be multi-page if desired) in the report, and a footer will constitute the last page(s).
 Enable the header (:guilabel:`Include report header`), and hit the :guilabel:`Edit` button next to it: